joepatten/joepatten.github.io/pages/1about.md

 ![Image](../../assets/img/family.jpg)

-I am a 3rd Economics PhD student at WSU.
+I am a 3rd year Economics PhD student at WSU.
 Above is picture of me, my wife Lynn, and two of our kids, Kate and Emma.
 Lynn and I are both from California.
 We met each other at BYU where I was studying Biomechanics and she was studying Human Development.
 We got married our senior year.
 After graduating from BYU, I stayed to do Biomechanics research and TA for Biomechanics courses.
 While there, I took some Economics courses on the side and quickly fell in love with the subject.
 Since then, we have lived in various states, including Washington, Arizona, and Texas.
 I started at WSU in 2016, and we have had a blast here.

 In addition to Economics, I love doing the following things:
 - Playing with my kids (sledding, hide and seek, and playing any kind of sport are particularly fun)